vasanthk/functional-js/README.md

 In short, partial application allows us to partially apply certain argument to create new functions out of existing ones.
 The ability to take a generic function and specialize it by passing in certain arguments is incredibly useful.

+**Currying**

+Currying is the process of taking a function that accepts N arguments and turning it into a chained series of N functions that each take one argument.

+It sounds a lot like partial application, doesn’t it?
+It takes a function and an argument, and returns a new function with the argument applied to it.
+So what’s the difference?
+The difference is that with currying, you can never provide more than one argument — it has to be either one or zero.

 ## Reference

 [What is Functional Programming?](https://medium.com/javascript-scene/master-the-javascript-interview-what-is-functional-programming-7f218c68b3a0#.ip0v7pbkq)